 My children came to celebrate my birthday during the first week of December.
 I organized our annual photo session, carefully planning outfit changes and capturing countless images.
 The photos included Holly’s birthday, Kaylee’s Christmas, and a family picture with our pets and Santa.
 However, after eighteen years of this cherished tradition, we no longer had Felix to keep it alive.
 There wasn’t a Papa to wear the Santa suit.

-With their hopeful expressions, I asked the children what we should do.
+I asked the children with a hopeful expression, “What we should do?”

 They all shared the same sentiment: “I don’t know.”